-The basic standard that you will hear articulated when discussing alimony is the following: one party’s need versus the other party’s ability to pay.
+In Florida, the basic standard for awarding alimony is the following: one party’s need versus the other party’s ability to pay.
 Sounds simple, right?
-If the court determines someone needs alimony and the other person has the ability to pay alimony, then it will order alimony be paid to the first party.
+If the court determines that the first party needs alimony and the second party has the ability to pay, then it will order alimony be paid to the first party.
 In principle, the standard for awarding alimony is straightforward.
-In reality, this standard is incredibly vague and not applied consistently across the state or even in the same circuit.
+In reality, this standard is vague and seldom applied consistently to individuals across the state or even in the same circuit.
 The problem arises in determining what a legitimate “need” is and what constitutes an “ability to pay”.
 These terms are not specifically defined in the statutes or in case law.
 There is also no guideline to alimony as with child support.

 Such standards have long been advocated but never adopted by the legislature.
 Despite the prevalence of published alimony guidelines, these guidelines are not considered as precedent in the Florida Courts.
 In lieu of specific numerical guidelines, we provide the following legal standards for alimony that are used by the courts.
 However, such standards have done little to reduce litigation over alimony.
-Given the ambiguity in this area of the law, the best way to determine whether or not you are likely to pay or receive alimony is to speak to an experienced attorney who practices in the area where your case will be heard.
-Only an experienced divorce attorney can give you a reasonably accurate opinion as to what kind of alimony can be awarded in your case.
+Given the ambiguity in this area of the law, the best way to determine whether or not you are likely to pay or receive alimony is to speak with an experienced attorney who practices in the area where your case will be heard.
+Only an experienced divorce attorney can give you an accurate opinion as to the type of alimony that can be awarded in your case.

-Length of the Marriage
+Length Of The Marriage

 "For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and long-term marriage is a marriage having a duration of 17 years or greater.
 The length of a marriage is the period of time from the date of marriage until the date of filing of an action for dissolution of marriage."